Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

-The assignment was to build "Happy Thoughts" version of Twitter.
-The site had to follow the given design.
+This project is "Happy Thoughts" version of Twitter.

-## The problem
+## Learning goals

-This week's goal was to learn how to use useEffect hook in React and also how to call APIs from React and put the data into state.
+How to:
+-use APIs in React
+-use useEffect hook
+-put the result of API responses into React state to show in the page -work with an API which you send and receive data from.

 I started this project by sketching the project on paper and planning how to divide the components.
 First I had App, Form and ThoughtList components.
-After Wednesday's lecture I created also Thought component.
+Later I created also the Thought component.
 Then I did the fetch requests and all needed functionalities.
 I did the styling with CSS and flexbox alongside building the project.

 If I would have hade more time I would have made the counter which calculates characters which user types to textarea.
 Also I would have made some hover effects etc.